CSC207-UofT/course-project-git-good-207/backend/README.md

 28. Then at the end of the URL enter "/foodstagram"
 29. Press "Apply" and then "OK".
 30. Your MySQL server is now running and the Database should work.
 You can confirm this by running the main method in MySQLController.

+## How to setup the web frontend
+These instructions are based off of https://angular.io/guide/setup-local.
+1. Open a terminal window inside the foodstagram-ui folder.
+2. In your terminal, run "npm install -g @angular/cli"
+3. Run the command "ng serve --open"
+4. A browser window should open with the web frontend.